-From tourism to sales taxes and local jobs, Bass Pro Shops is a significant economic driver in the Ozarks.
+From tourism to sales tax revenue and local jobs, Bass Pro Shops is a significant economic driver in the Ozarks.
 As the number one tourist destination in Missouri, Bass Pro Shops National Headquarters in Springfield attracts more than four million visitors each year.
 Big Cedar Lodge and its related properties attract an additional 1.4 million guests annually and growing.
 Our home offices, production facilities, resorts and attractions provide jobs for 6,000 associates in the region with more than 2,300 new local jobs created in the past three years.

 The Ozarks are home to beautiful streams, rivers and lakes, and we do our part to keep them pristine.
 Our efforts help the James River Basic Partnership improve and protect almost a million acres of land spanning eight counties.
 After all, "we all live downstream."